 I took the same route into town via the ferry which left me only a short ride in heavy traffic.
 But after riding my big bike in Tokyo and Osaka it was nothing too challenging and I fell in with all the bikes that own the right hand lane.

 The GPS froze on last few km but I could guess a good bit of it then I stopped on footpath and reset it for the last part into district one to the bike rental shop which I cheated by riding wrong way down one way road, but so were plenty others, there are no real rules.

 I felt quite a bit of satisfaction having managed to do this ride by myself.
 A feeling of elation.
 It is a wonderful thing.
 I am not sure everyone in this world really knows it.
 You won’t get it taking a bus tour or riding a train.

 And so things ended as they started with cold beers and mega spicy noodles in HCM.

-I (sadly) could not speak a word of their language nor they English but they really went out of their way and took a leap of faith to walk up to a complete stranger and a foreigner just to try be friendly.
-I want to return already.
-Perhaps to ride the northern mountains however it is already far more touristy there.
-Maybe the centre could be best for me next, but either way I’ll certainly be going back.
+I (sadly) could not speak a word of their language but they really went out of their way and took a leap of faith to walk up to a complete stranger and a foreigner just to try be friendly – I don’t encounter that in Japan, actually it’s the opposite.

-Thanks for reading, this was all posted on the road true moto blogger style and the photos lack my usual post processing but I am off to Laos now, hope to write more soon.
+Thanks for reading, this was all posted but hastily on the road, I am off to Laos now.PART ONE